sheland/adagrams/README.md

 Add a method called `highest_score_from words` in `adagrams.rb`.
 This method should have the following properties:

-- Has one parameter: `words`, which is an array of strings
+- Has one parameter: `words`, which is an array of strings = yes
 - Returns a single hash that represents the data of a winning word and its score.
-The hash should have the following keys:
+The hash should have the following keys: = yes
   - `:word`, whose value is a string of a word
   - `:score`, whose value is the score of that word
 - In the case of tie in scores, use these tie-breaking rules:
     - prefer the word with the fewest letters...
     - ...unless one word has 10 letters.
-If the top score is tied between multiple words and one is 10 letters long, choose the one with 10 letters over the one with fewer tiles
+If the top score is tied between multiple words and one is 10 letters long, choose the one with 10 letters over the one with fewer tiles = yes
     - If the there are multiple words that are the same score and the same length, pick the first one in the supplied list

 ### Optional: Wave 5